Manaslu Circuit Trek

 • Trekking guide for entire trip ( Kathmandu to Kathmandu)

-• Special Manaslu (Restricated area) permit
+• Special Manaslu (Restricted area) permit

 • ACAP and MCAP permits for the trek